On Quotient modules of $H^2(\mathbb{D}^n)$: Essential Normality and Boundary Representations: Essential normality

-Adapting the proof of the above theorem, one can conclude that $\clq$ is essentially normal if and only if $\varphi_n$ is finite Blaschke products for all $n=1,\dots,m$.
-In other words, $\clq$ is essentially normal if and only if $\clq$ is finite dimensional.
+Adapting the techniques in the proof of the above theorem, one can conclude that $\clq$ is essentially normal if and only if $\varphi_n$ is a finite Blaschke product for all $n=1,\dots,m$.
+In other words, $\clq$ is essentially normal if and only if $\clq$ is finite dimensional. \end{Remark}